 That’s not the worst part.
 In the subsequent discussion, Vos tries to explain to Dixon that he was being insensitive to McFarlane, whose sister is intellectually disabled.
 Dixon defends what he said both on the grounds that it was “a funny joke” and that he didn’t mean it in a legal sense.
 Vos repeats the cages line back to him, to which Dixon responds, “It’s called satire.”
 Which does the trick.
 Vos folds!
 "Okay, it's satire," he concedes.
 "You have the right to say whatever you want, and you did, and that was your right.
 And she has the right to leave."

 Isn’t that how it always goes?
 A comic says something horrific, gets called out, and declares retroactively they were satirizing some hitherto unidentified target.
 The discussion immediately reorients from what they said to their right to say it.
 Not only are we not talking about the horrific thing anymore, but the sayer is suddenly a victim of the person they said it to.
 Everyone else is called to their defense.
 "We're having a conversation about, kind of, being able to tell jokes," Gomez says.
 "If he's making jokes, I get where Pat's coming from.
 But I also defend Bonnie's right to, kind of, get pissed off."
-But that’s not what the conversation was about, and Dixon wasn’t telling jokes.
-He was saying what he thought, jokingly.
+But that’s not what the conversation was about, and Dixon wasn’t really “making jokes.”
+He was saying what he thought jokingly.
 Still, Vos responds: “She would never try to have Pat fired from anything, you know?
 She would never badmouth Pat.”

-This is Compound Media, the self-styled “free speech network,” in microcosm.
+This is Compound Media, the “free speech network,” in microcosm.
 Just as the grammar of comedy provides cover for extremist speech, so do comedians provide cover for the extremist ideology at its heart.
 You’ve never heard any comedian speak out about it (until Kate Willett) because for most of them it’s nothing out of the ordinary: just another room where they sat for a while and riffed, or their friends did, and if anything seemed off, well, everyone has the right to say whatever they want.
 Even if you think it’s reprehensible, why would you ever speak ill of another comic?

 I occasionally marvel at how even today, in 2020, so many comics still react so angrily to the prospect of any comic facing backlash for transparently bigoted jokes.
 I think this helps explain why.
 A huge segment of contemporary standup is literally complicit in the legitimacy of an alt-right podcast network.
 They need “it’s just a joke” to justify that sort of speech, or else they’d have to seriously consider the possibility that what a person says actually reflects their character.
 And then they’d have to face their role in giving white supremacy a home in comedy.